 Writing is (sometimes) painful.
 And if it isn’t your wheelhouse, it can feel like you’re spending more time in drafts and can’t get the results you want.
 It can be hard to say what you mean, or difficult to find the time to refine your message.
 You’ve got a pile of words, but it’s like herding cats to get them into the right order...

-That's what I do.
+…but I can help.
 And if you're interested, then I'd love to hear from you.

-I have always been drawn to writing, and I know what it's like to always have a project in the works, or to constantly be pushing the boulder of your plot uphill, only to have it roll back on you the next time you read what you've got.
+I have always been drawn to writing, and I know what it's like to always have a project in the works, or to constantly be pushing the boulder of your ideas uphill, only to have it roll back on you the next time you read what you've got.
 I get it.
-I love working with writers who are ready to take the next steps to get their book going.
+I love working with writers who are ready to take the next steps to get their writing in gear.
 Writers who are collaborative, eager, and open.
 Is that you?
 Let's talk.